Police investigate after receiving videos of another alleged assault from St. Michael's College School | CBC News

 A private, emergency alumni meeting will be held at the school Tuesday evening.

-St. Mike's, which is known for its athletic programs, also announced this afternoon that all events involving external groups, sports teams, and public performances will be cancelled for the remainder of the year because of the "emotional toll" the allegations have taken on students.
+St. Mike's, which is known for its athletic programs, also announced this afternoon that all events involving external groups, sports teams, and public performances will be cancelled for the remainder of 2018 because of the "emotional toll" the allegations have taken on students.

 "Throughout this time period, students will also participate in workshops and discussions pertaining to the issues that have arisen," the school said in a statement on its website.